 I obtained a Magister (Freiburg, 1993), an MA (King's College London, 1994), and a PhD (philosophy, Bern, 1996), prior to becoming a Swiss government funded postdoctoral researcher in Stuttgart (1996-7) and New York (1997-9).
 I was first employed in an academic position as Assistant Professor in Regensburg (1999), then at the Universitat van Amsterdam (2003-2006), before becoming a full professor in Durham (2006-) and an ICREA Research Professor in Barcelona in April 2013.
 I also was a guest professor at Hong Kong University (2010) and at Universitat Autonoma de Barcelona (2011).

-Language is specific to our species, as is our type of mind.
-How do the two relate?
-I pursue this question by studying disorders of language in the context of mental disorders.
-When cognition changes, language often changes as well, and decline in one domain can illuinate decline in the other.
-I have inaugurated the 'Un-Cartesian hypothesis', which suggests that the evolution of language is also the evolution of a particular cognitive type, and that thinking and language effectively coincide.
+I study the role of language in cognition by studying disorders of language in the context of cognitive disorders.
+I have inaugurated the 'Un-Cartesian hypothesis', which suggests that the evolution of language is also the evolution of a particular cognitive type.
 This research program is documented in my monographs 'Mind Design' (2006), 'An Essay on Names and Truth' (2007), and 'The Philosophy of Universal Grammar' (2013, with M. Sheehan), all from Oxford UP.
-I have directed three international projects (NWO, 2006-2011; AHRC/DFG, 2009-2012) and 'Language and Mental Health' (AHRC, 2014-2017), dedicated to the comparative study of language disorder in schizophrenia and aphasia.
-Locally in Barcelona, I have founded the Grammar & Cognition lab (www.grammar.cat), which pursues the project of a typology of linguistic diversity across clinical populations.
+I have directed three international projects (NWO, 2006-2011; AHRC/DFG, 2009-2012; AHRC, 2014-2017), dedicated to the comparative study of language disorder in schizophrenia and aphasia.
+In Barcelona I have founded the Grammar & Cognition lab (www.grammar.cat), which pursues the project of a typology of linguistic diversity across clinical populations.